To lose the touch of a master’s hand…

 Some of the factors missing in today’s digitally recording process include the simple things that make a country song.
 These simple things include the sounds of the slide of the fingers over the guitar frets or the palm hitting the strings on an upright bass.
 A digital recording can sound perfect, but most of all it sounds cold.

 In 2011, Cincinnati based WCPO sent one of their journalists into a recording studio to do a story about a program called Auto-Tune.
 Nearly every entertainer in today’s music market uses Auto-Tune to enhance his or her vocals to create the perfect recording.
 Later in 2013, a company known as LOL ComediHa uploaded a video to YouTube called “Sound Engineer’s Hard Work.”
 This video gives viewers a comedic but true depiction of the use of a pitch corrector in a digital recording.
-You can view both videos within this article on our website.

 The principle problem with Millennials is their lack of emotions.
 This generation is taught at an early age not to feel, acknowledge or share their feelings.
 This creates a massive problem when it comes to music.